Chinese reusable experimental spacecraft: Mission 2

 On 4 August 2022 at around 16:00 UTC, the spacecraft was launched for a second time, again on top of a Long March 2F rocket.
 The spacecraft was observed to have raised its orbit on 25 August 2022 to a near-circular 597 by 608-kilometre orbit.
 While aloft it deployed at least one object that may have been a small satellite or monitoring craft.
 On 8 May 2023, the spacecraft returned to Earth after 276 days in orbit.

 Mission 3

 On 14 December 2023 at around 14:12 UTC, the spacecraft was launched for a third time, again on top of a Long March 2F rocket.
 It has released at least seven objects into orbit.
 On 6 September 2024, 01:10 UTC, the spacecraft returned to Earth after in orbit.

 The spaceplane was photographed in orbit, from the ground, by an amateur space photographer.

+Mission 4

+The reusable spaceplane was launched for the fourth time from the Jiuquan Satellite Launch Center near 3:57 UTC on 7 February 2026.